claydsoncoelho/elt-framework/README.md

 3. Review the parameters in the **/github/workflows/main.bicep** file.
 Update and override the default param values as need.
 The parameter @description tells you what those parameters represent.

-4. Go to GitHub Actions and execute the **Provision Azure SQL Server and Database** workflow.
+4. Go to GitHub Actions and execute the **Azure SQL Server and Database Provisioning** workflow.
 [Wiki](https://github.com/claydsoncoelho/elt-framework/wiki)

 ## ControlDB Database Objects Provisioning Setup